56th Tony Awards

 The 56th Annual Tony Awards ceremony was held at Radio City Music Hall on June 2, 2002 and broadcast by CBS.
 "The First Ten" awards ceremony was telecast on PBS television.
 The event was co-hosted by Bernadette Peters and Gregory Hines.

+With her win as a producer of Thoroughly Modern Millie, Whoopi Goldberg became the 10th person to become an EGOT winner.

 The ceremony

 The show opened with a tribute to Richard Rodgers, featuring a medley of his songs performed by Marvin Hamlisch, Harry Connick Jr., Michele Lee, Mos Def, Lea Salonga, Peter Gallagher, John Raitt, Bernadette Peters, Gregory Hines, and the company of Oklahoma!
 A Broadway/New York song medley was performed by Bernadette Peters and Gregory Hines.